 Their special ability is Murderous Charge that for a Triple allows to allocate up to 6 damage to an engaged enemy at the end of the movement.

-Statistically the Axe performs better, plus the Bloodglaive introduces 2″ range that works against the special ability that damages within 1″ and why would you ran away from an enemy with Toughness 6 and 30 Wounds anyway?
+Statistically the Axe performs better, in addition the Bloodglaive introduces 2″ range that works against the special ability that damages within 1″ and why would you ran away from an enemy with Toughness 6 and 30 Wounds anyway?

 - Wrathmaster: 210 points

 The Wrathmongers are tough elite warriors with lots of attacks.
-25 wounds (30 for the leader) with Toughness 4 gives some survivability, Movement 4” is just average but 5 attacks (6 for the Wrathmaster) at 2” range and Strength 4 guarantee some of those juicy critical hits will go through (damage 1/4 or 2/4 for the leader).
+20 wounds (25 for the leader) with Toughness 4 gives them some survivability, Movement 4” is just average but 5 attacks (6 for the Wrathmaster) at 2” range and Strength 4 guarantee some of those juicy critical hits (damage 4) will go through.

 The Wrathmongers have access to Blood-fuelled Attack for a Quad.
 The way it is worded means it cannot be used if already engaged but it is useful to fill the gap with a close enemy and smash him into pieces.

 The ability allows first a mandatory bonus move, then a bonus attack can be performed.
-Assuming the bonus move is enough to get in range with an enemy (remember 2” are enough), then there are three rounds of attacks with Strength powered up to 7.
-Every little helps even if it is increasing the chances to score a normal attack with damage 1…
+Assuming the bonus move is enough to get in range with an enemy (remember within 2” is enough), then there are three rounds of attacks with Strength powered up to 7!

-Skullreapers are slightly cheaper than Wrathmongers but share a similar profile: 25 wounds (30 for the leader), Movement and Toughness 4, 4 attacks at Strength 4 for 2/4 damage.
+Skullreapers are cheaper than Wrathmongers but share a similar profile: 20 wounds (25 for the leader), Movement and Toughness 4, 4 attacks at Strength 4 for 2/4 damage.

-Here the damage output is higher although with slightly less attacks meaning that their trademark ability, Daemon-forged Weapons, that for a Triple increases the damage on critical hits, although really thematic costs a Triple and works only if any of those attacks score a 6.
+Here the damage output is higher although with slightly less attacks meaning that their trademark ability, Daemon-forged Weapons, that increases the damage on critical hits, while really thematic, costs a Triple and works only if any of those attacks score a 6.

 Combined with Lord of Skulls available to all leaders, including the Skullseeker, you now have potentially 10 dice to score as many 6 as you can, but without that and failing to have a high Triple, there’s better use for those dice unless you feel blessed by the Blood God himself.

-The base weapon is Goreaxe and Gorefist: 3 attacks at Strength 3 for 2/4 damage, shared also by the Champion (although with 4 attacks at Strength 4).
+The base weapon is Goreaxe and Gorefist: 3 attacks at Strength 4 for 2/4 damage, shared also by its Leader option, the Chaos Champion (although with 1 attack more).

-The Goreglaive adds more damage on a critical (2/5) while the pair of Goreaxes increases the number of attacks (4 instead of 3) making them efficient in melee especially if combined with a Lord of Skulls that increases their attacks.
+The Goreglaive adds more Strength (5) damage on a critical (2/5) while the pair of Goreaxes increases the number of attacks (4 instead of 3) making them efficient in melee especially if combined with the Lord of Skulls ability that increases their attacks.